Are you bored with your all-inclusive vacations? Did you ever picture yourself exploring the totally out of this world scenery of Iceland?

 Day 14 – Don’t forget about Reykjavik

-Day 14 concludes the tour of the island.
+Day 14 concludes the tour of this island.
 It has been a long drive, but totally worth it.

-We are heading back in Reykjavik,but do not be sad, there are still many great activities you can take before your flight back.
+We are heading back to Reykjavik,but do not be sad, there are still many great activities you can do before your flight back.

-Your visit of the capital does not have to break the bank, check out my guide called “Reykjavik on the budget”.
+Your visit to the capital does not have to break the bank; check out my guide called “Reykjavik on a budget“.

-It does not really matter for me WHERE in Iceland you will do horse riding, but please promise me you will do it!
+It does not really matter to me WHERE in Iceland you will go horseback riding, but please promise me you will do it!

-Icelandic horse is a breed developed in Iceland.
+The Icelandic horse is a breed developed in Iceland.
 They are special – something in between a pony and a horse, and VERY cute!
-They have been brought by the Viking colonists over 1000 years ago to the island, and they have not been bred with any other race ever since!
+They were brought to Iceland by Viking colonists over 1000 years ago and they have not been bred with any other variety of horses since then!

-You can find some Icelandic horses outside Iceland (expensive) but you CANNOT find any normal horses inside Iceland.
-It is done in order to protect the breed, to keep it clean.
+You can find some Icelandic horses outside Iceland (expensive) but you CANNOT find any other horse typw inside Iceland.
+That is done in order to protect the breed, to keep it pure.
 It is illegal to import horses in Iceland.
 Point.